DKISTDC/dkist-analysis-guide/CONTRIBUTING.md

 ### Editing Files

+The guide is written in a markup language called [MyST](https://mystmd.org) which is an extension to [markdown](https://www.markdownguide.org/).
-The guide is composed of multiple [markdown](https://www.markdownguide.org/) files which are built into a variety of possible output formats by jupyter book.
+Each chapter has it's own file which are built into a variety of possible output formats by jupyter book.
-The structure of the book is defined in the `_toc.yml` file, more information about the structure of the guide can be found in the [jupyter book](https://jupyterbook.org/en/stable/basics/organize.html) documentation.
+The chapters of the book are defined in the `_toc.yml` file, more information about the structure of the guide can be found in the [jupyter book](https://jupyterbook.org/en/stable/basics/organize.html) documentation.

 #### Adding Chapters